-Southern Mesopotamia – Babylonia – suffered even more than Assyria during the “Age of Confusion”, as Babylonian scribes called the centuries around 1000 BC.
+Southern Mesopotamia – Babylonia – suffered even more than Assyria during the “Age of Confusion”, as Babylonian scribes called the centuries around 1000 BCE.
 From the west, large numbers of Aramaean peoples invaded, and from the south, a nomadic people called the Kaldu moved in to the coastal area of Babylonia.
 These people are known to history as the Chaldeans.

 In this dark period of Babylonia’s history, a social revolution seems to have taken place.
 For centuries, the temples had been gradually losing wealth and influence, as powerful kings kept them in their place and large royal estates had come to overshadow the temples’ land holdings.
-A class of private merchants and landowners had risen in numbers, wealth and influence, rivalling the temple’s economic position.
+A class of private merchants and landowners had risen in numbers, wealth and influence, rivaling the temple’s economic position.

-With the chaos of the centuries on either side of 1000 BC, however, the peasants of Mesopotamia, with the royal authorities in disarray, seem to have turned to the temples for protection.
+With the chaos of the centuries on either side of 1000 BCE, however, the peasants of Mesopotamia, with the royal authorities in disarray, seem to have turned to the temples for protection.
 By the time southern Mesopotamia re-emerges into the light of history, the temples have regained a degree of power and wealth they had not known for more than a thousand years.

 The Chaldeans in particular represented a continual threat to the cities of Babylonia.
-They established their base in the coastal area of Mesopotamia, from where they emerged to raid neighbouring territory.
+They established their base in the coastal area of Mesopotamia, from where they emerged to raid neighboring territory.
 The extensive marshes of the area provided an ideal shelter from reprisals.

-From the 9th century BC the Assyrians of northern Mesopotamia posed as protectors of Babylon, for which they had an enduring and genuine reverence as the cultural and spiritual centre of Mesopotamian civilization.
+From the 9th century BCE the Assyrians of northern Mesopotamia posed as protectors of Babylon, for which they had an enduring and genuine reverence as the cultural and spiritual center of Mesopotamian civilization.
 They mostly treated the Babylonian kings with great respect and campaigned against their enemies, principally the Chaldeans and the kingdom of Elam.
 Even so, on at least two occasions the Chaldeans were able to capture Babylon itself, and hold it for years at a time.

 In return for their aid the Assyrian kings expected the allegiance of the king of Babylon and his subjects, which was usually forthcoming as the urban populations of Babylonia saw the Assyrians as their best protection against raiders and invaders.
 However, they did occasionally rebel.
 Once, in the early 7th century, this led to the destruction of the city of Babylon by an Assyrian army.
 The city was soon rebuilt, however, and the general Assyrian policy towards Babylonia was resumed.
-This involved the Assyrian kings confirming the temples in their predominant position, showering them with favours, not only from feelings of religious deference, but also as a way of keeping the local population happy.
+This involved the Assyrian kings confirming the temples in their predominant position, showering them with favors, not only from feelings of religious deference, but also as a way of keeping the local population happy.
 Nevertheless, these monarchs also kept the temples firmly in their place, and when need arose they had not hesitation in levying tribute (or forced loans) on them.

 The Assyrian kings also regularly followed the practice of installing one of their sons as king of Babylon, subordinate to the king of Assyria.

 In the late 7th century, events began to unfold which would lead to the collapse of the Assyrian empire.
-The death of the last of the great Assyrian kings, Ashurbanipal, in 627 BC, was shortly followed by civil war between two of his sons, the king of Assyria and the king of Babylon.
-The king of Babylon was victorious, but by then the Chaldeans had taken Babylon again (626 BC).
+The death of the last of the great Assyrian kings, Ashurbanipal, in 627 BCE, was shortly followed by civil war between two of his sons, the king of Assyria and the king of Babylon.
+The king of Babylon was victorious, but by then the Chaldeans had taken Babylon again (626 BCE).
 They were led by one of their chiefs called Nabopolassar, who now became one of the key players in the great events which now took place.

 With the Assyrians’ civil war over and the former king of Babylon now king of Assyria, Nabopolassar now faced a strenuous Assyrian attempt to regain control of Babylonia.
 The war raged on for seven years, but the Assyrians had also to deal with events on their northern frontier, where Scythian and Cimmerian raiders from the steppes north of the Black Sea mounted devastating raids through Assyrian territory.
-By 616 BC the Chaldeans had repelled the Assyrians and were in full control of Babylonia.
+By 616 BCE the Chaldeans had repelled the Assyrians and were in full control of Babylonia.

 The end of Assyria

-In 616 BC the Chaldeans under Nabopolassar, who had styled himself king of Babylon for the past 10 years, invaded Assyria itself.
+In 616 BCE the Chaldeans under Nabopolassar, who had styled himself king of Babylon for the past 10 years, invaded Assyria itself.
 In the following year, the Medes also invaded Assyria, and captured the Assyrian holy city of Ashur.
-Here, the Medes (who had be now united much of Iran under their king, Cyaxes) and the Babylonians agreed to act in unison (614 BC), and, after a year’s slow campaigning, they besieged the Assyrian capital, Nineveh (612 BC).
+Here, the Medes (who had be now united much of Iran under their king, Cyaxes) and the Babylonians agreed to act in unison (614 BCE), and, after a year’s slow campaigning, they besieged the Assyrian capital, Nineveh (612 BCE).
 After three months, the great city fell, and was utterly destroyed.
 All the other cities of Assyria were also taken and raised to the ground.
-Only Harran remained, and it fell in 610 BC.
+Only Harran remained, and it fell in 610 BCE.
 Only villages were left in the land.
 Two hundred years later a Greek army would march through Assyria and have no idea that the heaps of rubble they saw had once been the greatest cities in the world.

 The huge Assyrian empire was shared out amongst its victorious enemies, the Babylonians and Medes.
 The Medes took Iran, from where they would later expand into Armenia and Cappadocia.
 Nabopolassar held all Mesopotamia – that is, Babylonia and Assyria – and claimed Syria and Palestine.
-These were under Egyptian control, and in 607 BC, Nabopolassar sent his crown prince, Nebuchadnezzar, to drive them out.
+These were under Egyptian control, and in 607 BCE, Nabopolassar sent his crown prince, Nebuchadnezzar, to drive them out.
 After two years of hard campaigning he was able to dislodge the Egyptians from the strategic city of Carchemish, in northern Syria.
 This opened the way for the Babylonians to swiftly take the whole of Syria and Palestine from the Egyptians.
 Nebuchadnezzar may well have been planning on invading Egypt itself but just at that point he heard of his father’s death.
-He therefore hurried back to Babylon to claim the throne (605 BC).
+He therefore hurried back to Babylon to claim the throne (605 BCE).

 This was the opportunity for the peoples of Syria and Palestine to rebel against their new masters.
 All the cities of the Philistines joined in this rebellion, and Nebuchadnezzar made an example of Ascelon by raising it to the ground and exiling all its people.
-As an exemplary punishment, this clearly did not work: Nebuchadnezzar had to send armies to put down rebellions in his western provinces virtually every year, at least until 573 BC.
+As an exemplary punishment, this clearly did not work: Nebuchadnezzar had to send armies to put down rebellions in his western provinces virtually every year, at least until 573 BCE.
 The Egyptians were of course keen to stir up trouble and on two occasions the Babylonians had again to drive Egyptian armies back to their borders.

 In one of these campaigns, in 597, he had to put down a rebellion in the kingdom of Judaea. he captured Jerusalem, deporting 3000 of its leading citizens to Babylon.
 In 589 the people of Jerusalem rebelled again, and Nebuchadnezzar visited his full fury on that city.
 After an 18 month siege the city was sacked, its walls pulled down and its temple burnt.
 The last king of Judah, Zedekiah, was blinded and taken prisoner, and many thousands more people deported.
 Others took refuge in Egypt.